skadarnold/FotoSCIhop/README.md

 Much of the original code has been redesigned at it's core to allow more flexibility and to better match the original structuring of SCI32 view and pic files.

 ### Features I hope to add
-- Palette editting and shifting
+- Palette editing and shifting
 - Image conversion / color quantization when importing
 - Better cell / loop management (copy paste, new from base)
 - Better multi cell pic designer (drag and drop)